Sarailidis/Interactive-Decision-Trees/README.md

 2. Open the Anaconda Prompt
 3. Create a new virtual environment, where the package and all its dependencies will be installed, by copy pasting and running the following command in the Anaconda Prompt:

-        `conda create -n InteractiveDecisionTrees anaconda`
+        conda create -n InteractiveDecisionTrees anaconda

 4. Activate the new created environment by copy pasting and running the following command in the Anaconda Prompt.

-        `conda activate InteractiveDecisionTrees`
+        conda activate InteractiveDecisionTrees

-This will force Anaconda to switch from the base environment to the new environment ensuring that after the installation of this package, the packages stored in the base envrionment remain untouched.
+This will force Anaconda to switch from the base environment to the new environment ensuring that after the installation of this package, the packages stored in the base environment remain untouched.

 5. Change the working directory to the cloned folder by using the following command: